DavidRandallPeters/UnrealEngine/UE4_019_3rdPerson-E_PlayerPawn.md

 - Tweak the values just mentioned - but don't stress - we'll fine-tune this later
 - To make the **StaticMesh** the root of the scene, drag it (in the **Components** panel) and drop it on top of **DefaultSceneRoot**
 - **Compile** and **Save**
+- Hop back over to the main editor
+- Drag the Player

 <br>